csomakk/rhi/README.md

 hit `http://localhost:3000/data`

 * step 2)
+you'll recieve the solution of the alternative half of step 1)

 connect Express to the Java Server - use `JAVA_APP` variable to identify java server address..
 `http://localhost:3000/fromJava` to verify